 - Fireplace door: If your unit has fireplaces, whether or not they’re actively used, fireplace doors block drafts from entering your home.
 Sam Wilhoit of Brick-Anew explains, “[Fireplace doors] were originally designed so that a person could let the fire die down and then close the doors before they went to bed.
 That way the room would not be freezing cold the next morning from the cold air that came into the room.”Choose clear or tinted glass to accent your space.

-For both doors and windows, your best bet could be to replace them, as we suggested in last week’s post on energy-efficient updates.
+Another suggestion I will make is for both doors and windows, your best bet could be to look into replacement windows prices, as we suggested in last week’s post on energy-efficient updates.
 This reduces drafts while also boosting the property’s security and aesthetics.
 You can also mention that your unit has brand new doors and windows in your rental listings.

 How to Make Your Home More Energy-Efficient: Tip #2